 The Lateran Center

-Located in Francis Hall, The Lateran Center assists various departments by serving as a catalyst for program development, special events, and student recruitment.
-Fr.
-Ross works with the university president in developing closer relationships with the many branches of the Franciscan Order, as well as the Catholic dioceses associated with the university.
+Located in Francis Hall, The Lateran Center for Catholic Identity assists various departments by serving as a catalyst for program development, special events, and student recruitment.
+It collaborates with Athletics, Student Life, and student clubs in order to more fully integrate the university’s mission into the campus community.

-A major focus of The Lateran Center is the establishment of a residential discernment program for male undergraduate students who are considering a call to the priesthood and/or consecrated life.
-The project is in the development stage and no start date has yet been set.
-(A program for women will be developed later.)
+The next major focus of the Lateran Center for Catholic Identity is the establishment of a residential discernment program for undergraduate men considering a call to the priesthood and/or the consecrated life.
+The discernment program is being very well received by vocation recruiters, the bishop of Buffalo, and the Franciscan Friars.

-The Lateran Center would have a strategic relationship with Christ the King Seminary, which traces its roots to St. Bonaventure.
-The center also intends to collaborate with the friars of Mt.
-Irenaeus for programming, spiritual direction, and retreat opportunities.
+The Lateran Center has developed a strategic relationship with Christ the King Seminary in East Aurora, N.Y., which traces its roots to St. Bonaventure University.
+The center also intends to collaborate with the friars at Mt.
+Irenaeus, the Franciscan mountain retreat near campus, for programming, spiritual direction, and retreat opportunities.

 The center's name recalls St. Francis of Assisi’s journey to the Lateran Cathedral in Rome to receive permission from Pope Innocent III to begin his religious order.
 Later, the pope received a vision of St. Francis holding up the cathedral, symbolizing the saint holding up the universal Church.